silexphp/Silex/doc/providers/security.rst

 .. caution::

-    The security service provider requires the SessionServiceProvider
+    If you're using a form to authenticate users the security provider requires the SessionServiceProvider.

 Usage
 -----